odeviceblack/sscanf/README.md

 Nested enums compile to the same as a single flat enum.
 It may make less sense compared to the code, but is at least easier to write.

+### sscanf error: SSCANF_TextSimilarity has incorrect parameters.

+*Error Code: 68*

+You edited something in the sscanf2 include - undo it or redownload it.

 ## Error Returns

 ### Additional Codes